 AFA 2018 Philadelphia Meetings Paper

-Firm executives are often hired with renewable fixed-term contracts.
-This paper asks why and what determines the length of such contracts.
-The paper develops a model in which the fit between a firm and its managers changes over time.
-Stipulating severance pay for premature dismissal in a given period mitigates managers' incentives to conceal a deteriorating fit but increases these incentives in preceding periods.
-By optimally choosing the length of renewable fixed-term contracts, boards can manage the use and effectiveness of severance pay.
-The relation between contract length, severance pay, and managers' outside options helps explain several puzzling stylized facts.
+Managers are often hired with renewable fixed-term contracts.
+This paper explains why these contracts are suitable and what determines their length by developing a model in which the fit between a firm and its managers changes over time.
+Offering severance pay for premature termination mitigates managers' incentives to conceal a deteriorating fit.
+However, paying managers for premature termination tomorrow, increases these incentives today.
+Renewable fixed-term contracts can balance this trade-off by allowing for dismissal without severance pay on renewal dates.
+Analyzing the determinants of severance pay and contract length, such as managers' outside options, helps explain several puzzling stylized facts.

 Keywords: contract length, contract horizon, severance pay, voluntary and forced turnover, renewable fixed-term contracts, asymmetric information